guilhermeborgesbastos/Spring-Boot-Studies/README.md

 # Spring Boot - Building RESTful Web Services

+> ### For a detailed explanation about REST Concepts & Fundamentals access [this link](https://github.com/guilhermeborgesbastos/Spring-Boot-Studies/tree/RESTArchitecture).

 *Spring Boot* provides a very good support to building **RESTful Web Services** for enterprise applications.
 This chapter will explain in detail about building RESTful web services using Spring Boot.

 **Note** − For building a RESTful Web Services, we need to add the *Spring Boot Starter Web* dependency into the build configuration file.